-The US prides itself in its firsts, so when I think about it, I am surprised the United States has never had a female president.
-Sure we have had senators, representatives, and only as of recently, a Vice President, but something about the need for more women in this position feels like we need to catch up to everybody else.
+The US prides itself in its firsts, so it’s surprising the United States has never had a female president.
+Sure, we have had senators, representatives, and only as of recently, a Vice President, but something about the glaring lack of a woman president feels like we need to catch up to everybody else.

 Some progress, but not enough